oracle-livelabs/apex/employee-onboarding/7-create-workflow-pages/create-workflow-pages.md

             ```

             - Page Items to submit: **P36\_TASK\_ID**

     ![configure Training Region](./images/configure-training-Details.png " ")

+    *Note: Your Task Definition page numbers may be different.
+Ensure that you update the provided SQL query to reference the correct page item numbers in your application.*

 19. In the **Attributes** tab, enter/select the following: